Art Jones (baseball)

-Arthur Lennox Jones (February 7, 1906 – November 25, 1980) was a pitcher in Major League Baseball.
+Arthur Lennox Jones (February 7, 1906 – November 25, 1980) was an American pitcher in Major League Baseball.
 He pitched in one game for the Brooklyn Dodgers on April 23, 1932.
 He worked one inning and gave up two hits and two runs.
 He attended Furman University, later served in the US Army during World War II, was a member of the South Carolina House of Representatives and was elected Mayor of Kershaw, South Carolina.